ansys/pymapdl/doc/source/user_guide/pool.rst

 Create a pool of MAPDL instances
 ================================
-PyMAPDL contains the :class:`LocalMapdlPool
+PyMAPDL contains the :class:`LocalMapdlPool <ansys.mapdl.core.pool.LocalMapdlPool>`
-<ansys.mapdl.core.LocalMapdlPool>` class to simplify creating multiple
-local instances of the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>`
-class for batch processing.
+class to simplify creating multiple local instances of the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class for batch processing.
 This can be used for the batch processing of a set of input files, convergence analysis, or other batch related